• videocam On-Demand Webinar

 Mayer Brown LLP

-Mr. Dhanawade is a trusted advisor to private equity firms, their portfolio companies, sovereign and sovereign-backed investors in the Middle East and North America, and other publicly and privately held companies, including venture-backed companies.
-He concentrates his practice on structuring, negotiating and executing domestic and international mergers and acquisitions, divestitures, leveraged buyouts, going-private transactions, carve-out transactions, equity investments at all levels of the capital structure (including co-investments, preferred equity investments, PIPEs and growth equity investments), joint ventures, recapitalizations, out-of-court restructurings, and secondary transactions.
+Mr. Dhanawade is a trusted advisor to private equity firms, their portfolio companies, sovereign and sovereign-backed investors in the Middle East and North America, and other publicly and privately held companies.
+He concentrates his practice on structuring, negotiating and executing domestic and international mergers and acquisitions, divestitures, leveraged buyouts, going-private transactions, carve-out transactions, joint ventures, recapitalizations, corporate restructurings and equity investments (including preferred equity investments, PIPEs and growth equity investments).
 Mr. Dhanawade also provides strategic counsel on a range of general corporate matters, including corporate governance, executive compensation and incentive equity arrangements.
+He is an adjunct professor at Northwestern Pritzker School of Law.

 Frank J. Favia Jr.